Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

   "*": {
     "texture": "texture_name", // Shortname defined in `RP/textures/terrain_textures.json`
-    "render_method": "blend", // One of the render methods in the above table "face_dimming": true, // Defaults to true; should this material be dimmed by the direction it's facing?
+    "render_method": "blend", // One of the render methods in the above table "face_dimming": true, // Defaults to true; should faces with this material be dimmed by their direction?
     "ambient_occlusion": true // Defaults to true; should shadows be created based on surrounding blocks?
   }
 }